Giardia in Cats and Dogs

-Giardia is a tiny, one-celled parasite that lives in the intestine of affected animals.
-It is difficult to diagnose and can affect both cats and dogs.
-Not all animals with the infection show clinical signs.
+Giardia is a tiny, one-celled parasite that lives in the small intestine of affected animals.
+It is difficult to diagnose as not all infected animals show clinical signs.
 Symptoms are more visible in younger and older animals.
 The first clinical sign of Giardia is usually diarrhea with a strong odor or excessive mucus.
 Dehydration may also occur due to the diarrhea.

 Bathing is also important.
 Giardia oocysts are sticky and will stay on the hair coat, particularly the back legs.
 The oocysts are directly infective.
-This means when the dog passes them in the stool, they can immediately re-infect the animal while he grooms.
-Bathe the dog with Chlor 4 Shampoo
+This means the oocysts passed in the stool can immediately re-infect the animal when grooming themselves.
+Bathe the dog or cat with Chlor 4 Shampoo

-on days 3 and 5 of treatment.
-The chlorhexidine will kill the oocysts.
+on last day of treatment.
+The chlorhexidine will kill the oocysts and the shampoo will mechanically remove.
 Concentrate on the back half of the body, as this is where the Giardia usually sticks.
-If you don’t bathe them, they can just re-infect themselves, making your treatment ineffective.
+If you don’t bathe them, they can re-infect themselves, making your treatment ineffective.

-Since Giardia is stubborn, contaminated kennels should be scrubbed and disinfected.
+Since Giardia is stubborn, contaminated kennels and catteries should be scrubbed and disinfected.
 Chlorhexidine disinfectant

-is effective against the spores at room temp and quaternary ammonia is effective at both room temp and colder.
-Caution: Quaternary ammonia is not safe around nursing babies - fading puppy/kitten syndrome!
+is effective against the spores at room temperature and quaternary ammonia is effective at both room temperature and colder.
+Make sure you clean and disinfect litter boxes also and allow to dry thoroughly before allowing cats to use them.
+Caution: Follow manufacturer's instructions when using quaternary ammonia or bleach solutions.
+Quaternary ammonium is not safe around nursing babies.

 Long-term control starts with the mother.
 When she is heavily pregnant, the stress will decrease her resistance to parasites.
 Using Fenbendazole

 three days in a row after day 50 of gestation is helpful in preventing the transfer of parasites, including Giardia to babies.
-Use Fenbendazole 6 days with problem moms who have had previous Giardia litter issues!
+Use Fenbendazole five to six days in a row with problem dog moms or problem queens who have had previous Giardia litter issues!

-For puppies, deworm three days in a row with Safeguard®
+For puppies or kittens, deworm three days in a row with Safeguard®

-at 6 and 8 weeks of age for prevention.
-The 6 week prevention is crucial because this is the age Giardia sets up in the intestine with most Giardia diarrhea starting at 8-10 weeks.
-This way you eliminate any Giardia that have found their way into the baby before you have to deal with diarrhea.
+at six and eight weeks of age for prevention.
+The six week prevention is crucial because this is the age Giardia sets up in the intestine with most Giardia diarrhea starting at 8 to 10 weeks.
+The goal is to eliminate any Giardia that have found their way into the baby before you have to deal with diarrhea.

 RESISTANT GIARDIA INFECTIONS